mko-x/docker-clamav/README.md

 *runs* `freshclam` in the background constantly updating the virus signature database. `clamd` itself is listening on exposed port `3310`.

+## Releases
+Find the latest releases at the [releases](https://github.com/mko-x/docker-clamav/releases) section here in the repository.

 ## Usage

     docker run -d -p 3310:3310 mkodockx/docker-clamav